When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Simply Beautiful

-It tells the story of Minli, who resolves to find the Old Man on the Moon in a quest to change her family’s fortune.
-On her way, she meets a dragon who accompanies her on her mission.
+It follows Minli, who resolves to find the Old Man on the Moon to change her family’s poor fortune.
+On her way, she meets a dragon who accompanies her on the mission.
+It’s a warm-hearted tale of friendship, imagination, and determination that introduces children to non-Western storytelling structures.

 Product Specs